i-e-b/MiniWeb/README.md

 a web-like development environment contained in a single app.

 The app uses as much Android system features as possible to result in a small final APK.
-The app plus example pages comes to under 30KB.
+The app plus example pages comes to around 30KB when built in release mode.

+## Roadmap

+Things to do:

+- [ ] Add partial views, including by taking a model sub-item
+- [ ] Global permissions object, with toggle flags in templates (also maybe in controllers)

 ## How it works